 "The older I get, the more I believe the meaning of life is given through our relationships with other people," Hoffman told Meditative Story.

 He calls himself a "mystical atheist" — someone who believes in transcendence without believing in God.
 His version of transcendence is friendship.
-Not networking.
-Not connections.
-The real thing — where someone asks you an uncomfortable question and it changes who you are.
+The real thing, where someone asks you an uncomfortable question and it changes who you are.

-He still carries a Swiss Army knife everywhere, a gift from a high school friend named Reed Searle who taught him to work with his hands.
-Not because he uses it.
-Because the ritual of carrying it is "a lasting gift from my friendship."
+He still carries a Swiss Army knife everywhere — a gift from a high school friend named Reed Searle who taught him to work with his hands.
+Not for use.
+The ritual of carrying it is, he says, "a lasting gift from my friendship."

-The man who built the world's most efficient professional network carries a pocketknife to remember a friend.
-He has been launching ventures and writing books and hosting podcasts and joining boards for thirty years, and the object that matters most to him fits in his pocket and does nothing at scale.
+The man who built the world's largest professional network carries a pocketknife to remember a friend.
+He has been launching ventures and writing books and hosting podcasts and joining boards for thirty years, and the object that matters most fits in his pocket and does nothing at scale.
+The knife is the tell.
+Friendship was always the part of his life he refused to systematize — and the parts he tried to systematize ended up unable to substitute for it.
+In 2026, with the Stanford coalition scattered, the Sun Valley exchange unrecanted, the Epstein file open, and the 40% question still unanswered, the man who built the network is the one most exposed by what the network was never going to deliver.